yanapyryalina/NLP-literature-analysis/README.md

 ### Vocabulary size
-I also looked at the vocabulary size of each author, calculated by the number of unique words
+I also looked at the vocabulary size of each author, calculated by the number of unique words.
+I also calculated the length of the book (total words), and